 I must destroy him!

 He raised his swords and focused on Sarenbo, crying out "Rage… of… Inferno!"
-A great lance of red-white flame struck out at Sarenbo, completely incinerating him where he stood before he could even send off another attack.
+A great lance of red-white flame struck out at the demon, completely incinerating him where he stood before he could even send off another attack.
 The energy spheres vanished, and the other senshi fell to the ground.

 Ryo could feel the burst of fire as it blazed beyond the spot where Sarenbo had died, burning towards the sky and lighting up the entire area.

-Byakuen approached Ryo, who turned to look at the tiger, the flames of his attack dissipating, letting the light dim.
-The fire was gone.
+Byakuen approached Ryo, who turned to look at the tiger.
+The burning aura around him dimmed, and the rush of adrenaline from the attack faded.
 He felt how heavy his limbs were.

 Hidden by the clouds, Sarenbo watched the dissipation of the attack that had destroyed his shadow.
 "Extraordinary," He exclaimed.
 "I truly must make that armor mine!"